 Doctor-Approved DIY Remedies

-"In a pinch, baking soda mixed with water to form a paste can be used as an exfoliant scrub," says Granite.
+"In a pinch, baking soda mixed with water to form a paste can be used as an exfoliating scrub," says Granite.
 Jack suggests mixing in antioxidant green tea powder too.

-Lorraine Dallmeier, director of Formula Botanica, says, "It's possible to make DIY scrubs just make sure they are not too abrasive on the skin.
-Some exfoliants that are used on the body can have strongly jagged edges so can create small rips in the skin.
+Lorraine Dallmeier, director of Formula Botanica, says, "It's possible to make DIY scrubs—just make sure they are not too abrasive on the skin.
+Some exfoliants that are used on the body can have strongly jagged edges, so they can create small rips in the skin.
 We don't recommend the use of salt or large crystals of sugar on the face, for instance.

 "It's fun to make a DIY scrub with jojoba beads.
-Jojoba beads are very round, which means they don't damage the skin by creating micro-tears, and originate from natural sources, so they function as a great alternative to plastic micro-beads."
+Jojoba beads are very round, which means they don't damage the skin by creating micro-tears, and they originate from natural sources, so they function as a great alternative to plastic microbeads."